 Valentine’s Day is almost here and I am excited to share an Olaf Valentine card printable idea I came up with.
-My two year old Delilah has had me watching Frozen more than twice a day on some occasions this past week.
+My two year old Delilah has had me watching Frozen, more than twice a day on some occasions, over the past week.
 She sings it, she watches it, she dances and sings and her favorite part is Olaf.

 - Use scissors to cut out the cards and circles.
 If you have a two inch circle hole punch use that for the circles.

 - (Adult step) Use an exacto knife to cut two slits for the Otter Pop to slide into.
 I have marked these with dark blue lines on the left part of the printable card.
-You may need to make your slits wider than the marked line for the freeze pop to fit through.
+You may need to make your slits are wider than the marked line for the freeze pop to fit through.

-- Write the names for to and from on the circles and use a glue stick to attach them onto the cards.
+- Write the names for ‘to’ and ‘from’ on the circles and use a glue stick to attach them onto the cards.

 When Delilah saw me cutting these out she instantly yelled out with joy.
 She took one of the cards and ran off with it to never bring it back.
 What can I say?
 The girl loves her some Olaf!

 Click the image below to see what my bloggity-blogging friends have been up to!